nuriel77/iri-playbook/README.md

 ### Configure options
 In `groups_vars/all/*.yml` you will find files with some configuration options and comments.

+Important value to edit is the `iotapm_nginx_password` in the `group_vars/all/iotapm.yml`.
+Set a strong password.

-Edit the files as required (most importantly check the latest IRI version and edit accordingly).
+Edit other options if you want to tweak anything (most importantly check the latest IRI version and edit accordingly).